 - Excessive burping

-If you have GERD, you probably know a thing or two about over-the-counter antacid treatments, and possibly other prescription medications, too.
+If you have acid reflux or GERD, you probably know a thing or two about over-the-counter antacid treatments, and possibly other prescription medications, too.
 But one of the key treatments revolves around diet and lifestyle modifications, says David M. Poppers, MD, PhD, a board-certified gastroenterologist at NYU Langone Health in New York.

 Tip